Job Board

 The UCSF Division of Hospital Medicine at UCSF Health is seeking applicants for academic hospitalist positions.
 Our goal is to provide these new faculty members with clinical experiences that match their interests while also creating opportunities to explore and develop a path for academic success.
 Most new faculty positions combine clinical experiences on the teaching and direct care services with protected time for faculty development and pursuit of academic interests.
 These academic interests can include (but are not limited to): medical education, quality improvement, patient safety, high-value care, global health, informatics, and social medicine.

-New this year, DHM is excited to announce the Junior Faculty Diversity Award.
+DHM is excited to support the Junior Faculty Diversity Award.
 All academic hospitalist candidates are invited to apply.
 Click on the link below to learn more.

 Junior Faculty Diversity Award